-The second major contribution of this work is the improved identification of coat protein orthologs, a result of employing an especially rigorous methodology.
-The differences between our annotations and previous ones serves as a caution regarding the use only of sequence-similarity-based approaches (such as MCL or reciprocal best hits) to identify orthologs.
-We expect our work to serve as the foundation for future studies incorporating more spore-former genomes.

 In the interpretations just described, we have assumed that  is an accurate reflection of the strength of selection.
 However, other interpretations are possible.
-The genomes of the B. cereus-group are more closely related, whereas genomes in B. subtilis– group are more divergent.
-In closely related bacteria, increased  are often observed, which can be attributed to changes in effective population size, relaxation of negative selection, differences in divergent time, or limitation of the parametric evolution models [82](56).
+The genomes of the B. cereus-group are relatively closely related, whereas genomes in B. subtilis– group are more divergent.
+In closely related bacteria, increased  are often observed, which can be attributed to changes in effective population size, relaxation of negative selection, differences in divergent time, or limitations of parametric evolution models [82].
 For closely related genomes of asexual organisms, negative selection will not have enough time to “purify” the deleterious mutations and thereby lead to relatively high .
 This is similar to the mistreatment of standing polymorphism as fixed change in diploid sexual organisms.
 This problem is at least partially due to a bias in current genome sequencing efforts towards those genomes with perceived medical relevance.
-Moreover, it is important to emphasize that species identification remains a commonly encountered and important challenge in bacterial genome analysis.
-Species misidentification remains a problem and can lead to mistreating polymorphism as divergence which, in turn, leads to false-positive signatures of selection.
+Moreover, it is important to emphasize that species identification remains a commonly encountered and significant challenge in bacterial genome analysis.
+Species misidentification can lead to mistreating polymorphism as divergence which, in turn, leads to false-positive signatures of selection.
 We have sought to mitigate this problem by focusing on the genomes of well-established species-type strains.
 We are aware that genomes of many more Bacillus strains have been sequenced recently.
-However, most of them are assigned to the species that have been studied here, and nucleotide changes in many of these genomes should be treated as polymorphisms.
+However, most of these are assigned to the species that have been studied here, and nucleotide changes in many of these genomes should be treated as polymorphisms.

 An important outcome from our studies is the finding that most if not all coat proteins are under significant selective pressure.
-Consequently, even though only a small fraction of coat protein gene mutations have phenotypes that are readily detectable in the laboratory [15, 28](16, 66), it is reasonable to assert that most or all coat proteins have functions in the spore and are not, therefore, redundant.
+Consequently, even though only a small fraction of coat protein gene mutations have phenotypes that are readily detectable in the laboratory [15, 28], it is reasonable to assert that most or all coat proteins have functions in the spore and are not, therefore, redundant.
 We were unable to find a correlation between the known phenotype of each coat protein gene mutation and its degree of conservation.
-However, this analysis is likely compromised by the fact that coat protein gene mutants are rarely if ever analyzed using ecologically realistic assays [17](22).
+However, this is not surprising, as coat protein gene mutants are rarely if ever analyzed using ecologically realistic assays [17].